plone/training/docs/volto-light-theme/creating-new-project.md

 For this tutorial, you should accept the default values by pressing {kbd}`Enter`, except for the following.
 [Insert exceptions here.]

-Here are the prompts you’ll encounter
+Here are the prompts you will encounter:

 ```console
 [1/17] Project Title (Project Title): my-vlt-project